DigitalNomad1001/Portfolio_Site_Template/README.md

 ##### Project:
-Sample Portfolio Website for Jane Doette.
+This is a responsive portfolio website.
 Use as a template for your own portfolio website.

 ##### Install:
 *  Bootstrap